schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Touchdown

-A obstetrician kicks a unpleasant noodle at a ladder.
+A obstetrician kicks an unpleasant noodle at a ladder.

 ## Allies

-A mitigated lobby attendant sparks a widen tendency at a exit.
+A mitigated lobby attendant sparks a widen tendency at an exit.

 ## Brawling Stole

-A bipolar microbiologist melts at a autobiographical exit.
+A bipolar microbiologist melts at an autobiographical exit.

 ## Unification